What Is Lordosis or "Swayback"?

 Do I have kyphosis?

 Kyphosis is a common condition that results in forward rounding of your upper back region.
 Compared to natural curves which have a curvature around 20-50 degrees, kyphosis has an excess curve greater than 50 degrees.
 This causes your spine to hunch over and make you appear to be slouching or have a hunchback.
-Kyphosis can be seen at any age, but is most commonly seen in older women after osteoporosis weakens the bones in the spine until they crack and compress.
+Kyphosis can be seen at any age but is most commonly seen in older women after osteoporosis weakens the bones in the spine until they crack and compress.
 Other causes of kyphosis may include disc degeneration, birth defects, and cancer treatments.
 If you suffer from kyphosis, you may be experiencing back pain and stiffness.

 Do I have scoliosis?

 Scoliosis is a curvature spine disorder in which your vertebra curves to the side (lateral curve).
 If you look at an individual with scoliosis from the back, the spine appears to be curved.
-This curves looks like the shape of an “S” or “C.” There are different types of scoliosis including congenital, neuromuscular, degenerative, and idiopathic.
+This curve looks like the shape of an “S” or “C.” There are different types of scoliosis including congenital, neuromuscular, degenerative, and idiopathic.
 If you suffer from scoliosis, you usually have one shoulder or hip higher than the other.
 In addition, your head might not be centered in the middle of your body and you may have lower back pain, numbness, and fatigue.

 What Are the Treatment Options For Cervical & Lumbar Lordosis?

 For lordosis, there are many different treatment options to help reverse your cervical and lumbar lordosis.
-For some individuals, your curve may return to normal on it’s own and fix itself.
+For some individuals, your curve may return to normal on its own and fix itself.
 For others, conservative and even non-conservative treatment options may be the best way to straightening your lordosis and relieving your symptoms.

 - Anti-inflammatory medication